Where do wedding cake traditions come from? The Wedding Cake & Champagne Toasts…

 The tradition of drinking champagne to mark a celebration originated in the Royal courts of Europe in the 18th century, where the pricey drink was a social status symbol, associated with luxury and aristocracy.
 It is said to mark the joy of an occasion and also the abundance as it overflows and sparkles.
 In Russia, the tradition is to throw champagne glasses at the floor at a wedding – how decadent!

-What are you planning for your Wedding Cake?
-What style are you going for?
+What are you planning for your wedding cake?
+Which style are you going for?
 Will you be toasting with Champagne or choosing another drink for your celebrations?
-Hope you enjoyed this little look at the Wedding Cake traditions and Champagne toast.

 If you liked the look of some of the amazing cakes I have featured here (believe me, they all tasted as good as they looked…well, it’s all part of the job!) here are links to the website of some of the cake makers.